 Marian University requires all international students have medical health insurance and evacuation/repatriation coverage for each semester of enrollment and while in the United States.
 All international students must have LewerMark Student Insurance or have an approved waiver confirming alternative coverage that meets certain requirements.
-More information can be found at www.marian.edu/InternationalInsurance.
+More information is available on the Global Engagement Office, International Student Success webpage.